roman-milk/roman-milk.github.io/the-perfect-game.md

+===

- ****** The Perfect Game Ch.
-02 ****** byTx_Tall_Tales© Dave took up position behind Denise, and shortly was putting it to his wife, while she got more animated and placed her mouth over Cheryl's pussy and worked her with her tongue.
+Dave took up position behind Denise, and shortly was putting it to his wife, while she got more animated and placed her mouth over Cheryl's pussy and worked her with her tongue.
 After a couple of minutes of this, I announced it was time, and Dave pulled out of Denise, who positioned herself to the side.

  I had my hands on Cheryl's breasts, playing with them, while I nibbled on her neck.
 Dave reached down and spread Cheryl's legs wider apart, and Denise helped, taking one of the legs in her hand.
 I reached down with the opposite hand, and pulled Cheryl's legs even wider.